Paul Begaud

-Background
+Early life

 Begaud started singing and performing professionally at age 12 as a member of Australian children's group "The Keane Kids".
-The group performed in clubs and television throughout Australia.
+The group performed in clubs and on television throughout Australia.
 Other notable members of the group included TV celebrity Toni Pearen.

+Career

-Begaud went on to sign a solo recording contract with BMG releasing music in Australia and also under the pseudonym Paul Bennett (Bennett is Begaud's mother's maiden name) in Asia and Germany, and leading to a nomination for the Bravo Otto award for best male singer alongside Michael Jackson and Prince.
+Begaud went on to sign a solo recording contract with the Ariola label of BMG releasing music in Australia and also under the pseudonym Paul Bennett (Bennett is Begaud's mother's maiden name) in Asia and Germany, and leading to a nomination for the Bravo Otto award for best male singer alongside Michael Jackson and Prince.
 His best known song is "Forevermore" which was a number 1 hit in Asia.
-"Forevermore" has amassed more than 2 million plays on YouTube.
+"Forevermore" has amassed more than 3 million views on YouTube.
 "Forevermore" was covered by Filipino singer Jed Madela on his 2007 album Only Human.